akhil-s-kumar/Wegan/README.md

 2. Follow the above installation process.
 3. Find an issue or feature, and work on it.
 4. Push your contribution to your forked repo and make a pull request.

+### How to work on the Frontend

+1. Make sure to install this backend framework before getting work into Frontend.
+2. Follow the [installion procedure](https://github.com/akhil-s-kumar/Wegan-WebApp) in the README file, to work with Fronend for WebApp.